GaitiLab/nf-processes/modules/cellranger/README.md

 ***input_dir***: The absolute path of the input directory where the raw FASTQ files are held.
 All FASTQ files should be contained in this directory, and not within any sub-directories. \
 ***output_dir***: The absolute path of the output directory where the results are to be written.
 The module will create the output directory if it does not exist. \
 ***cellranger.fastq_pattern***: A glob pattern that is combined with the input directory to detect pairs of FASTQ files for input.
-This pattern is used to get the final sample names.
+This pattern is used to get the final sample names. \
 ***cellranger.ref***: A compatible RNA-based reference for running cellranger.
-The HPC Bioinformatics core is able to provide the path of various reference genomes at `/cluster/tools/data/commondata/cellranger/`.
+The HPC Bioinformatics core is able to provide the path of various reference genomes at `/cluster/tools/data/commondata/cellranger/`. \
 ***cellranger.sample_sheet***: An alternative way of specifying the input files and sample names using a sheet.
-Currently not supported.
+Overrides the input_dir variable if both are specified. \
 ***cellranger.include_introns***: Whether or not cellranger should evaluate reads that align to introns or not.
-Unless specifically stated, this parameter should be set to true.
+Unless specifically stated, this parameter should be set to true. \
 ***cellranger.expected_cells***: The expected number of cells to retain from the experiment.
 Typical values are set between 2000-3000.

 ## Profiles